nings-archive/Twitter-Weather-Bot/README.md

 * `getauth.py` is the script dealing with twitter's OAuth process.
 The object `API`, which deals with twittter, is created and called from the main script here
 * `merge.py` is the `pillow` script that changes the transparency of the overlay, scales it to the map size, pastes it on the map, then adds the text for date and time
 * `townshipmap_compressed.PNG` is the Singapore map with townships, retrieved from the MSS website
+* `legend.png` is the edited legend available at weather.gov.sg
 * `Aileron-Regular.otf` is the font file used to generate the text in merge.py (public domain)